hixair/Data-center-temperature-monitor/README.md

 ## The Code

 The code is pretty straightforward, I used a lot of existing bits and stiched everything together.
-It probably lacks some checkings when errors occur while posting that i will go into.
+It probably lacks some error checkings while posting.
 The SSL part of the webhook gave me some headhaches (Thanks you Alex for your help !).
 Make sure you include all the required librairies !

 ## Posting the temperature values

 We are using Inegromat for several other projects and it is really cool to use.
 Values are read by the controller and then posted to Integromat via a WebHook.
-Integromat stores the values in a Google sheet (we may move this to a logstash/kibana).
+Integromat then stores the values in a Google sheet (we may move this to a logstash/kibana).

 ![graph](img/graph.png "graph")